Independent Members of the COG: HWA's Comments, Plus Questions and Answers

 Ask yourself, does the group "contend earnestly for the faith which was once for all delivered to the saints" (Jude 3)?

-And, "Beware of false prophets, who come to you in sheep's clothing, but inwardly they are ravenous wolves.
+15 Beware of false prophets, who come to you in sheep's clothing, but inwardly they are ravenous wolves.
 You will know them by their fruits.
 Do men gather grapes from thornbushes or figs from thistles?
 Even so, every good tree bears good fruit, but a bad tree bears bad fruit.
 A good tree cannot bear bad fruit, nor can a bad tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
-Therefore by their fruits you will know them" (Matt 7:15-20).
-Thus groups should be judged by their fruits!
+Therefore by their fruits you will know them.
+(Matthew 7:15-20).

-The next verse says, "Not everyone who says to Me, 'Lord, Lord,' shall enter the kingdom of heaven, but he who does the will of My Father in heaven" (Matt 7:21).
-What is the will of the Father regarding fruit?
-That we bear much of it!
-Thus, whatever group you are affiliated with should be trying to bear fruit.
-Jesus clearly indicates that this is not just talking about an individual improving one's own life as he said, " For whoever desires to save his life will lose it, but whoever loses his life for My sake and the gospel's will save it" (Mark 8:35) and "But he who received seed on the good ground is he who hears the word and understands it, who indeed bears fruit and produces: some a hundredfold, some sixty, some thirty" (Matt 13:23).
+Jesus clearly indicates that this is not just talking about an individual improving one's own life as he said, " For whoever desires to save his life will lose it, but whoever loses his life for My sake and the gospel's will save it" (Mark 8:35) and "But he who received seed on the good ground is he who hears the word and understands it, who indeed bears fruit and produces: some a hundredfold, some sixty, some thirty" (Matthew 13:23).

 Therefore, it appears clear that one should be affiliated with a group that places a high priority of developing fruit through proclaiming the gospel!
-Even though this author has heard some say that this is the job of the two witnesses (Rev 11:3,7) or the 'third angel' (Rev 14:6), here is what Jesus says this to those who want to wait for someone else, "Do you not say, 'There are still four months and then comes the harvest'?
+Even though this author has heard some say that this is the job of the two witnesses (Revelation 11:3,7) or the 'third angel' (Revelation 14:6), here is what Jesus says this to those who want to wait for someone else, "Do you not say, 'There are still four months and then comes the harvest'?
 Behold, I say to you, lift up your eyes and look at the fields, for they are already white for harvest!"
 (John 4:35).

 It should be added that those of us who still believe in Church eras, believe that there will be at least three different broad groups (not limited to any particular corporations) during the end time.
-One that has a name that it is alive, but is dead (Sardis, Rev 3:1), another who keeps Jesus' command to persevere (Philadelphia, Rev 3:10), and the final one that is lukewarm where, apparently, the people rule (Laodicea, Rev 3:14,16; note 'justice of the people' is how Smith's Bible Dictionary translates 'Laodicea').
+One that has a name that it is alive, but is dead (Sardis, Revelation 3:1), another who keeps Jesus' command to persevere (Philadelphia, Revelation 3:10), and the final one that is lukewarm where, apparently, the people rule (Laodicea, Revelation 3:14,16; note 'justice of the people' is how Smith's Bible Dictionary translates 'Laodicea').
 A related article of possible interest may be Are the Laodiceans the Modern Sadducees and Pharisees?

 Here is an interesting quote from Herbert Armstrong on this subject,